 - Identifying information: This information consists of all the identifying information on the function page followed by the arguments used in the function invocation.
-For example, for the function addRoom invoked with arguments Neville, 2, 210, and near the restroom, the page should indicate addRoom(Neville, 2, 210, near the restrooms).
+For example, for the function findTree invoked with argument Aspen, the page should indicate findTree(Aspen).
 You are free to use an alternate formatting of this information (e.g., HTML tables), especially for longer, string-valued arguments.
-However, the information should be easy to discern. - Database Results: The output for each function should be in a tabular format reminiscent of the output format described in the previous assignment.
+However, the information should be easy to discern. - Database Results: The output for each function should be in a tabular format reminiscent of the output format described in the earlier earlier assignment.
 Instead of using separator strings (space-colon-space) and newlines as column and record separators, you should use HTML tables with descriptive column headings.
-For example, the result page for a function invocation findRoom(nev) should contain an HTML table with three columns, and as many rows as there are result tuples (one for each matching room).
-In each row, the first column should list the room's identifier, the second should list its building, and the third should list its room number.
-Suitable column headings are ID, building, and room, respectively.
-The output should be sorted as described in the previous assignment.
-Further, wherever a room identifier is listed (e.g., in the first column of the output of findRoom), that identifier should anchor a link leading to the details of the corresponding room.
-That is, clicking on that link should result in the invocation of the describeRoom function with that identifier as argument, in turn resulting in the display of the corresponding results page.
-Similarly, whenever a reservation-identifier appears in the output, it should anchor a link to the describeReservation function with that identifier as argument.
+For example, the result page for a function invocation findTree(Aspen) should contain an HTML table with three columns, and as many rows as there are result tuples (one for each matching tree).
+In each row, the columns should list, in order, the tree's identifier, its common name, and its botanical name.
+Suitable column headings are ID, common name, and botanical name, respectively.
+The output should be sorted as described in the earlier assignment.
+Further, wherever a tree identifier is listed (e.g., in the first column of the output of findTree), that identifier should anchor a link leading to the details of the corresponding tree.
+That is, clicking on that link should result in the invocation of the describeTree function with that identifier as argument, in turn resulting in the display of the corresponding results page.
+Similarly, whenever identifiers of places, individuals, and schedules appear in the output, they should anchor links to the result pages obtained by invoking the functions describePlace, describeIndividual, and describeSchedule, respectively, with the identifiers as arguments.

 • Diagnostics: An area below the table should be reserved for diagnostic messages.
 You are encouraged to catch as many errors as possible.
 At the very least, you must catch errors arising from missing inputs, invalid inputs (e.g., a non-number in a field that requires numeric input), failed authentication (invalid user-name or password), and server unavailability.
-You must also produce an informative message when there is no data matching the search conditions (e.g., "there are no rooms matching foo" when no items match an invocation of findRoom).
+You must also produce an informative message when there is no data matching the search conditions (e.g., "there are no trees matching Piinus" when no items match an invocation of findTree).
 While you are not required to provide thorough error recovery in this assignment (meaning you can earn the full score by catching only the above errors), you are strongly encouraged to do so because you will need something similar when you implement your team project.

 HTML Design and Validation: You are encouraged to create interesting designs for your Web pages subject to the above constraints.
 However, please make sure that all the relevant information is easily legible.
 Do not use (client-side) active features such as Java applets and Javascript.
 Further, all HTML should be valid, as tested using the W3C service at http://validator.w3.org/.
-(You may substitute another validation service if you prefer it; however, you must ensure that it is at least as strict as the W3C one.)